ExpediaGroup/hiveberg/README.md

 ### Column Projection
-The `IcebergInputFormat` will project columns from the HiveSQL `SELECT` section down to the Iceberg readers to reduce the amount of columns read.
+The `IcebergInputFormat` will project columns from the HiveSQL `SELECT` section down to the Iceberg readers to reduce the number of columns read.

 # Legal
 This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).